-- Remote management tools are used by staff to control workstations and view users activity - An appropriate system is in place for users to report any actual / potential technical incident to the E-Safety Leader/ Executive Principal. - An agreed policy is in place regarding the extent of personal use that users (staff / pupils / community users) and their family members are allowed on school devices that may be used out of school. - The school infrastructure and individual workstations are protected by up to date software to protect against malicious threats from viruses, worms, trojans etc..
+- Remote management tools are used by staff to control workstations and view users activity - An appropriate system (Smoothwall Safeguarding) is in place for users to report any actual / potential technical incident to the E-Safety Leader/Principal. - An agreed policy is in place regarding the extent of personal use that users (staff / pupils / community users) and their family members are allowed on school devices that may be used out of school.
+Please refer to the Staff Handbook. - The school infrastructure and individual workstations are protected by up to date software to protect against malicious threats from viruses, worms, trojans etc..
+Our Anti-Viral software is managed by Key Networks.